While we all know that blaming and judging isn’t healthy for relationships, we all do it.

 It was just a thought we could either give life to by expressing it or mulling it over…

 Or instead, we could focus on what we loved about each other.

-We found that if we needed to talk about a situation, it was far easier to listen to each other without blame mixed in with it.
+We found that if we need to talk about a situation, it’s far easier to listen to each other without blame mixed in with it.

-There was a clarity and kindness to the discussion that wasn’t there when judgment was around.
+There’s a clarity and kindness to the discussion that isn’t there when judgment is around.